3 armed men enter Memphis home; only 2 make it out alive

-Three people forced their way into a Memphis home and only two left when someone inside opened fire.
+Three people forced their way into a Memphis home, but only two made it out alive after someone in the residence opened fire.

+Around 2 a.m.
+Wednesday morning, the suspects stormed their way into a residence on North Stevens Circle.
+One of the suspects is dead -- and the two others are on the run.

 Download the FOX13 Memphis app to receive alerts from breaking news in your neighborhood.